1980 Michelle Williams (of Destiny's Child) is born in Rockford, Illinois.

 1970 Sam Watters (of Color Me Badd) is born in Camp Springs, Maryland.
 He follows up his Color Me Badd tenure as a hit songwriter for Kelly Clarkson ("All I Ever Wanted") and Fantasia ("When I See You"), among others.

-1965 Slash (lead guitarist for Guns N' Roses) is born Saul Hudson in Hampstead, London, England.
+1965 Guns N' Roses guitarist Slash is born Saul Hudson in Hampstead, London, England.
 He moves to Los Angeles in 1976.

 1964 Tim Kellett (of Simply Red) is born in Knaresborough, Yorkshire, England.